Otaru

 However, they found Japanese food poor in comparison with the abundant salmon, seal and whale of Attu.
 After their return, an American newspaper cited them as complaining that they were fed smelly fish and rotten vegetables, but these were in fact dried fish and pickled vegetables.
 Although some bread and meat was rationed, on the whole they could not adapt to the local diet and often became sick.
 Since their first contact with Russians in the 18th century, the Aleut population had sharply decreased from originally 20,000 to 2,000 by the 1940s due to the spread of small pox, syphilis and tuberculosis.

-Upon their landing on Otaru, about half of them --twenty -- were already suffering from advanced tuberculosis.
+Upon their landing on Otaru, about half of them -- twenty -- were already suffering from advanced tuberculosis.
 Their symptoms had been diminished by the hi-protein and hi-calorie diet of Attu, but quickly resurfaced due to poor hygienic conditions on the ship and inadequate nutrition in the Japanese diet.
-The same was seen in America: all 881 Aleuts living in the Aleutian Islands excepting Attu were forcibly relocated to southwestern Alaska.
-(Americans were allowed to stay on the Aleutian Islands) and 40% of them, about the same percentage as in Japan, died in the camp of tuberculosis.
+The same was seen in America: all 881 Aleuts living in the Aleutian Islands excepting Attu were forcibly relocated to southwestern Alaska (the other Americans, Caucasians, were allowed to stay on the Aleutian Islands) and 40% of them, about the same percentage as in Japan, died in the camp of tuberculosis.
 In Otaru, doctors in Wakatake-cho visited the Aleut dormitory everyday to provide health care, and those in serious conditions were hospitalized.
 Nevertheless, many Aleuts died from tuberculosis, a terminal illness of that period.

 Later they were moved from Wakatake-cho to a former school building in Shimizu-cho, but their life was for most part spent in the sanitorium in Otaru.